by Kevin Seaver

 Can Domestic Violence be Only 1 Incident?

-Domestic violence is typically not an issue of an “isolated incident” or a single event.
-Instead, domestic violence is a pattern of abuse, threats, intimidation, or manipulation for power and control.
+Domestic violence is typically not an issue of an “isolated incident” or a single event; but rather is a pattern of abuse, threats, intimidation, or manipulation for power and control.
 The abuser will often display a pattern, which simultaneously enables them to be consistently abusive and enables investigations to reveal the patterns of abuse.

 This broad definition which is inclusive of such a wide range of behaviors is important to think about.
 People often think about domestic violence as simply one person “beating up” their significant other.
 The reality is that domestic violence includes a wide range of abusive behavior, which can all land someone in trouble, and rightfully so.

-blank Kevin Seaver is a trusted Massachusetts DCF lawyer specialized in DCF law since 1991. blank
+Kevin Seaver is a trusted Massachusetts DCF lawyer specialized in DCF law since 1991.

 You find yourself in this situation, it’s advisable to seek legal representation from a qualified attorney, like those at the Law Office of Kevin Seaver, who can advocate for your rights and guide you through the complex process of a DCF investigation.